Little has changed on Cadillac's CTS sedan for 2007, though the optional navigation system's NavTraffic overlay does gain some additional features.

 Under the Hood

 Cadillac's 3.6-liter V-6 produces 255 hp, and the 2.8-liter V-6 generates 210 hp.
-Both engines work with an Aisin six-speed-manual transmission or an optional five-speed automatic.
-A button for the automatic allows drivers to select Sport, Winter or Economy mode, and engine braking occurs in all five gears.
+Both engines work with an Aisin six-speed manual transmission or an optional five-speed automatic.
+A button for the automatic allows drivers to select Sport, Winter or Economy mode.
+Engine braking occurs in all five gears, which gives the transmission a sportier feel.

-Six airbags are installed: dual-stage front airbags, seat-mounted side-impact airbags and roof-mounted side curtain-type airbags.
+Six airbags are installed: dual-stage front airbags, seat-mounted side-impact airbags and roof-mounted side curtain airbags.
 Antilock brakes and all-speed traction control are standard.

 Controversial CTS styling might be considered either alluring or alarming, but there's less to argue about when it comes to this car's excellent driving characteristics.
 An excellent, quick-shifting automatic transmission assists subtle yet bountiful performance.